 The use of topical antibiotics with eczema is controversial because some studies suggest they are not more effective than other treatments.
 Overuse of antibiotics can produce antibiotic-resistant bacteria.

 Janus kinase inhibitors are a new class of topical treatments for eczema.
-In September, Opzelura (ruxolitinib) became the first to be approved by the U.S. Food and Drug Administration (FDA) for the treatment of atopic dermatitis.
-One study of 307 people with atopic dermatitis showed that ruxolitinib cream improved itching within 36 hours with prolonged relief.
+In September 2021, ruxolitinib (Opzelura) became the first JAK inhibitor to be approved by the U.S. Food and Drug Administration (FDA) for the treatment of atopic dermatitis.
 More topical JAK inhibitors are currently in the pipeline for the treatment of atopic dermatitis and chronic hand eczema.

-Be sure to maintain your skin care regimen along with other aspects of your treatment plan, which may include ultraviolet phototherapy, wet wraps, oral antihistamines, immunosuppressant drugs like methotrexate or cyclosporine, or the biologic drug Dupixent (dupilumab), among other treatment options.
+Be sure to maintain your skin care regimen along with other aspects of your treatment plan, which may include ultraviolet phototherapy, wet wraps, oral antihistamines, immunosuppressant drugs like methotrexate or cyclosporine, or the biologic drug dupilumab (Dupixent), among other treatment options.

 Learn more about Getting the Best Results With Topical Eczema Treatments.